satomm1/mattbot_mcl/README.md

 - **mc_localization_kld.py**: Implements Monte Carlo Localization with particle sampling based on KL Divergence (not fully implemented)
 - **map_loader.py**: Loads a map and publishes it to the map topic

+> [!IMPORTANT]
+> Right now, you must edit the `init_particles()` function in `mc_localization.py` to set coordinates close to the starting point of the mobile robot.
+Eventually, we will automate this process to make this easier.

 ## Map Generation
 To use a map for localization, follow these instructions: